scalyr/logstash-output-scalyr/README.md

 In the above example, the Logstash pipeline defines a file input that reads from `/var/log/messages`.
 Log events from this source have the `host` and `path` fields.
 The pipeline then outputs to the scalyr plugin, which in this example is configured to remap `host`->`serverHost` and `path`->`logfile`, thus facilitating filtering in the Scalyr UI.

+## Options

+- The Scalyr API write token.
+This is the only compulsory configuration field required for proper upload

+`config :api_write_token, :validate => :string, :required => true`

+---

+- If your Scalyr backend is located in other geographies (such as Europe), you may need to modify this

+`config :scalyr_server, :validate => :string, :default => "https://agent.scalyr.com/"`

+---

+- Path to SSL bundle file.

+`config :ssl_ca_bundle_path, :validate => :string, :default =>  "/etc/ssl/certs/ca-bundle.crt"`

+---

+- server_attributes is a dictionary of key value pairs that represents/identifies the logstash aggregator server (where this plugin is running).
+Keys are arbitrary except for the 'serverHost' key which holds special meaning to Scalyr and is given special treatment in the Scalyr UI.
+All of these attributes are optional (not required for logs to be correctly uploaded)

+`config :server_attributes, :validate => :hash, :default => nil`

+---

+- Related to the server_attributes dictionary above, if you do not define the 'serverHost' key in server_attributes, the plugin will automatically set it, using the aggregator hostname as value, if this value is true.

+`config :use_hostname_for_serverhost, :validate => :boolean, :default => false`

+---

+- Field that represents the origin of the log event.
+Will be combined with the logfile field to extract out logfile attributes.
+(Warning: events with an existing 'serverHost' field, it will be overwritten)

+`config :serverhost_field, :validate => :string, :default => 'host'`

+---

+- The 'logfile' fieldname has special meaning for the Scalyr UI.
+Traditionally, it represents the origin logfile which users can search for in a dedicated widget in the Scalyr UI.
+If your Events capture this in a different field you can specify that fieldname here and the Scalyr Output Plugin will rename it to 'logfile' before upload.
+ (Warning: events with an existing 'logfile' field, it will be overwritten)

+`config :logfile_field, :validate => :string, :default => 'logfile'`

+---

+- The Scalyr Output Plugin expects the main log message to be contained in the Event['message'].
+If your main log content is contained in a different field, specify it here.
+It will be renamed to 'message' before upload.
+ (Warning: events with an existing 'message' field, it will be overwritten)

+`config :message_field, :validate => :string, :default => "message"`

+---

+- A list of fieldnames that are constant for any logfile.
+Any fields listed here will be sent to Scalyr as part of the `logs` array instead of inside every event to save on transmitted bytes.
+What constitutes a single "logfile" for correctness is a combination of logfile_field value and serverhost_field value.
+Only events with a serverHost value with have fields moved.

+`config :log_constants, :validate => :array, :default => nil`

+---

+- If true, nested values will be flattened (which changes keys to delimiter-separated concatenation of all nested keys).

+`config :flatten_nested_values, :validate => :boolean, :default => false`

+---

+- If true, the 'tags' field will be flattened into key-values where each key is a tag and each value is set to :flat_tag_value

+`config :flatten_tags, :validate => :boolean, :default => false`

+`config :flat_tag_prefix, :validate => :string, :default => 'tag_'`

+`config :flat_tag_value, :default => 1`

+---

+- Initial interval in seconds between bulk retries.
+Doubled on each retry up to `retry_max_interval`

+`config :retry_initial_interval, :validate => :number, :default => 1`

+---

+- Set max interval in seconds between bulk retries.

+`config :retry_max_interval, :validate => :number, :default => 64`

+---

+- Valid options are bz2, deflate or None.

+`config :compression_type, :validate => :string, :default => 'deflate'`

+---

+- An int containing the compression level of compression to use, from 1-9.
+Defaults to 6

+`config :compression_level, :validate => :number, :default => 6`

+---

 # Conceptual Overview